 Cassatt has a weird affinity towards capturing the innocence, purity, and affection of kids that was so difficult to capture in adults.

 This possibly looks like one of those acrylic cat paintings, but one isn’t sure.

-What we do know is that Mary Cassatt became an important leading figure of the Impressionist movement in the latter half of her life.
+What we do know is that Mary Cassatt became an important leading figure in the Impressionist movement in the latter half of her life.

-4. The Cat and Two Sparrows by Marc Chagall
+4. The Cat and Two Sparrows, Marc Chagall

 We are aware of La Poeté by Marc Chagall but here’s another cat portrait from the same artist.